Three Minute Thesis Competition

 3MT Workshop Wednesday 6 May 2026: practical tips on how to present your research to a non-specialist audience from an experienced 3MT coach.
 To register for this workshop please complete the booking form.

-Wednesday 3 June 2026 - All presentations live and recorded taking place from 11:00 at JHB 301.
+Wednesday 3 June 2026 - All presentations will take place from 11:00 at JHB 301.
 After the presentations are finished, the judges will gather and deliberate for prizes.

 Prize ceremony and networking lunch will take place in JHB 302 from 13:15.